Thomas Chameraud was named the head men's soccer coach on May 6, 2019.

 Chameraud also holds a NSCAA Advanced Regional Coaching Diploma, and an USSF D License.

-Chameraud and his wife Melissa were married in 2015 and currently reside in Billings with their newborn son Lorik.
+Chameraud and his wife Melissa were married in 2015 and currently reside in Billings with their son Lorik and daughter Massilia.

 Prior to his time at MSUB, Lohmann attended Nyack College in New York.